conoroshea1996/elderJsTest/src/routes/blog/using-recruitment-agencies-hire.md

 ---
-title: "Your guide to using recruitment agencies to help you hire"
+title: 'Your guide to using recruitment agencies to help you hire'
-date: "2017-04-21"
+date: '2017-04-21'
 categories:
-  - "recruiting-strategy"
+  - 'recruiting-strategy'
-slug: "using-recruitment-agencies-hire"
+slug: 'using-recruitment-agencies-hire'
-seoTitle: "Your guide to using recruitment agencies to help you hire"
+seoTitle: 'Your guide to using recruitment agencies to help you hire'
-seoDescription: "Although there are many recruitment agencies available, do you actually need the help of a recruitment agency?
-Before deciding, read this quick guide."
+seoDescription: 'Although there are many recruitment agencies available, do you actually need the help of a recruitment agency?
+Before deciding, read this quick guide.'
-author: "Orla-Hodnett"
+author: 'Orla-Hodnett'
-coverImage: "/images/fly.jpg"
+coverImage: '/images/fly.jpg'
 ---

 While technology has made hiring simpler for [smaller organisations](http://hirehive.io/blog/recruiting-software-small-businesses/) \- with recruiting software and applicant tracking systems - there is sometimes the need for extra manpower in your recruiting efforts.
 Many organisations will opt for the help of a recruitment agency or many recruitment agencies.